Beyond Force Metrics: Pre-Training MLFFs for Stable MD Simulations: Conclusion

 \section{Conclusion}

 Building on the observation that force metrics alone may be insufficient for downstream applications of MLFF, such as MD simulations, we propose that pre-training MLFFs on large, diverse datasets can significantly enhance their performance in the MD simulation applications.
 Specifically, we compared a model trained solely on MD17 Aspirin data with one pre-trained on the broader OC20 dataset and then fine-tuned on the MD17 Aspirin subset.
 The pre-trained model demonstrates a distinct advantage in maintaining longer stable trajectories, particularly at later training epochs.
+We further investigate the mechanisms behind the improved stability brought by pre-training.
+Our analysis suggests that pre-training yields more structured latent representations, smoother force responses to local geometric perturbations, and more consistent force differences between nearby configurations.
 This improved robustness stems from the richer geometric and chemical diversity captured in the OC20 dataset, enabling the model to learn more transferable feature representations.
 This work lays the groundwork for developing more generalizable training strategies for MLFFs, ultimately advancing their applicability to diverse molecular systems and complex simulation environments.